coopermaa/awesome-rack/README.md

 * [rack-cache-smash](https://github.com/eliotsykes/rack-cache-smash) - Rack middleware to cache bust *every* CSS and JS asset request
 * [Rack::Cachely](https://github.com/markbates/rack-cachely) - Rack Middleware for working with the CachelyApp Page Cache Service, [Cachely](http://www.cachelyapp.com/)
+* [Moneta](https://github.com/minad/moneta) - Moneta provides a standard interface for interacting with various kinds of key/value stores.
+   Moneta supports the well-known NoSQL and document based stores.

+  * `Rack::MonetaStore` - is a Rack middleware which places a Moneta store in the environment and enables per-request caching
+  * `Rack::Cache::Moneta` - provides meta and entity stores for Rack-Cache
+  * `ActiveSupport::Cache::MonetaStore` - is a Rails cache implementation which uses a Moneta store as backend
+  * `Ramaze::Cache::Moneta` - is integrated into the Ramaze project and allows Ramaze to use Moneta as caching store

 > Middlewares for Authentication